|

 If an ohm meter set on the Rx1 scale reads 0 or some resistance or a continuity tester shows continuity, the component is likely good, at least it is not burnt out.
 If an ohm meter reads infinite resistance or a continuity tester shows NO continuity, the component may be defective.

 With digital multi-meters, "Ok" may be displayed when set to continuity testing.
 Be aware though that if testing something for a particular resistance (like 1100 ohms which most common oven temperature sensors should be), Ok on a digital meter could mean shorted (zero resistance) which would actually mean the part was defective and not "OK".
+The meter would have to be set for testing resistance (Rx1, Rx100, etc.) to get meaningful resistance measurements if needed.

 Personally I'd prefer using a cheap $10 analog VOM meter over any digital meter I've seen.
 Most appliance repairs do not require the absolute accuracy of measurements a digital meter can display anyway.